-- 1 Make sure that NCC Discovery is enabled (see Section 9.6 on page 98). - 2 Check your network's firewall/security settings.
-Make sure the following TCP ports are allowed: 443, 4335, and 6667. - 3 Make sure your Zyxel Device can access the Internet. - 4 Check your network's VLAN settings (see Section 9.3 on page 91).
-You may have to change the Management VLAN settings of the Zyxel Device to allow it to connect to the Internet and access the NCC. - Note: Changing the management VLAN and IP address settings on the Zyxel Device also pushes these changes to the NCC.
-Do this only if your device cannot otherwise connect to the NCC. - 5 Make sure your Zyxel Device does not have to go through network authentication such as a captive portal, If your network uses a captive portal, the network administrator may have to create a new VLAN without this requirement.
-Change your Zyxel Device's management VLAN settings as necessary.
+- 1 Check the Zyxel Device LED and make sure the Zyxel Device is on and ready for use. - 2 Make sure that NCC Discovery is enabled (see Section 10.4 on page 96). - 3 Check your network's firewall/security settings.
+Make sure the following ports are allowed: - TCP: 443, 4335, and 6667 - UDP: 123 is allowed. - 4 Make sure your Zyxel Device has obtained an IP address and can access the Internet.
+Check the Cloud Control Status on the Dashboard screen for your Internet connection. - 5 Check your network's VLAN settings (see Section 10.3 on page 92).
+You may have to change the Management VLAN settings of the Zyxel Device to allow it to connect to the Internet and access the NCC.

+Note: Changing the management VLAN and IP address settings on the Zyxel Device also pushes these changes to the NCC.
+Do this only if your device cannot otherwise connect to the NCC.